Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Evaluation

+Under Zero Payload conditions, all replicas execute $100$ dummy instructions per batch, while the primary sends an empty proposal (and not a batch of $100$ requests).
+Under Standard Payload, with a batch size of $100$, the size of $\MName{Propose}$ message is $\SI{5400}{\byte}$, of $\MName{Response}$ message is $\SI{1748}{\byte}$, and of other messages is around $\SI{250}{\byte}$.
 For experiments with failures, we force one backup replica to crash.
 Additionally, we present an experiment that illustrates the effect of primary failure.
 We measure {\em throughput} as transactions executed per second.
 We measure {\em latency} as the time from when the client sends a request to the time when the client receives a response.